DL Ty Clemons' 55-yard score off INT and WR Reed Harris' splendid TD catch carry BC past Pitt, 34-23

 "It's awesome to be named on that list.
 It's a group of dudes I grew up watching," he said of the Pro Ballot.
 "You look at that list and it's like: "Dang, man.
 There's some big dogs on this list.'''

-Boston College: Under first-year coach Bill O'Brien, the Eagles are in line to post their first eight-win season since 2009.
+Boston College: Under first-year O'Brien, the Eagles are in line to post their first eight-win season since 2009.

 Pittsburgh: Awaits its bowl invitation on Dec 8.

-Boston College: Will receive its eighth bowl opportunity in the last nine years on Dec.
+Boston College: Will receive its eighth bowl opportunity in the last nine years Dec.
 8.